Randalab6/CatGPT_flutter/README.md

 # CatGPT Flutter Project

-The CatGPT Flutter Project is a mobile application that utilizes OpenAI's CatGPT model to provide interactive and engaging chatbot functionality with a feline twist.
+The CatGPT Flutter Project is a mobile application that utilizes OpenAI's ChatGPT model to provide interactive and engaging chatbot functionality with a feline twist.

 ## Overview